Cerium: Compounds

 Cerium exists in two main oxidation states, Ce(III) and Ce(IV).
 This pair of adjacent oxidation states dominates several aspects of the chemistry of this element.
 Cerium(IV) aqueous solutions may be prepared by reacting cerium(III) solutions with the strong oxidizing agents peroxodisulfate or bismuthate.
-The value of E^{⦵}(Ce^{4+}/Ce^{3+}) varies widely depending on conditions due to the relative ease of complexation and hydrolysis with various anions, although +1.72 V is representative.
+The value of E^{⦵}(Ce(4+)/Ce(3+)) varies widely depending on conditions due to the relative ease of complexation and hydrolysis with various anions, although +1.72 V is representative.
 Cerium is the only lanthanide which has important aqueous and coordination chemistry in the +4 oxidation state.

 Halides

-Cerium forms all four trihalides CeX_{3} (X = F, Cl, Br, I) usually by reaction of the oxides with the hydrogen halides.
+Cerium forms all four trihalides CeX3 (X = F, Cl, Br, I) usually by reaction of the oxides with the hydrogen halides.
 The anhydrous halides are pale-colored, paramagnetic, hygroscopic solids.
-Upon hydration, the trihalides convert to complexes containing aquo complexes [Ce(H_{2}O)_{8-9}]^{3+}.
+Upon hydration, the trihalides convert to complexes containing aquo complexes [Ce(H2O)_{8-9}](3+).
 Unlike most lanthanides, Ce forms a tetrafluoride, a white solid.
 It also forms a bronze-colored diiodide, which has metallic properties.
 Aside from the binary halide phases, a number of anionic halide complexes are known.
-The fluoride gives the Ce(IV) derivatives CeF8(4-) and CeF6(2-).
-The chloride gives the orange CeCl6(2-).
+The fluoride gives the Ce(IV) derivatives CeF_{8}(4-) and CeF_{6}(2-).
+The chloride gives the orange CeCl_{6}(2-).

 Oxides and chalcogenides

 Cerium(IV) oxide ("ceria") has the fluorite structure, similarly to the dioxides of praseodymium and terbium.
-Ceria is a nonstoichiometric compound, meaning that the real formula is CeO_{2−x}, where x is about 0.2.
+Ceria is a nonstoichiometric compound, meaning that the real formula is CeO_{2−x}|, where x is about 0.2.
 Thus, the material is not perfectly described as Ce(IV).
 Ceria reduces to cerium(III) oxide with hydrogen gas.
-Many nonstoichiometric chalcogenides are also known, along with the trivalent Ce_{2}Z_{3} (Z = S, Se, Te).
-The monochalcogenides CeZ conduct electricity and would better be formulated as Ce^{3+}Z^{2−}e^{−}.
-While CeZ_{2} are known, they are polychalcogenides with cerium(III): cerium(IV) derivatives of S, Se, and Te are unknown.
+Many nonstoichiometric chalcogenides are also known, along with the trivalent Ce2Z3 (Z = S, Se, Te).
+The monochalcogenides CeZ conduct electricity and would better be formulated as Ce(3+)Z(2−)e−.
+While CeZ2 are known, they are polychalcogenides with cerium(III): cerium(IV) derivatives of S, Se, and Te are unknown.